bgd-labs/aave-proposals-v3/src/20240818_Multi_IncreaseWETHOptimalRatio/IncreaseWETHOptimalRatio.md

 ## Simple Summary

-The current proposal seeks to increase the WETH Optimal Ratio across all Aave markets where it is below 90%.
-This adjustment aims to enhance capital efficiency and ensure a more effective utilization of liquidity within the Aave protocol.
+This proposal will increase the optimal usageRatio from 80% to 90% across all aave v3 deployments including Gnosis, Polygon, Metis, Base, Avalanche and Scroll

 ## Motivation